cpsource/SpellingBeeSolver/README.md

   if -p is specified, use dictionary popular.txt.
 It contains less garbage words than sbs_words.txt.

+  if -i is specified, use itialian nown dictionary.
+This can not be used at the same time as -p.

 Example from 09/15/2021 NYT

   ./sbs iardlno > ans.txt